stmork/mrw-track-control-ng/tools/update/README.md

 cont.|cont.|Firmware executing, CAN error occured.

 ## Sequence diagram
 This diagram shows the following sequence diagram.
-The green areas are the firmware runtime and the red area is the booltloader runtime.
+The green areas are the firmware runtime and the red area is the bootloader runtime.

 ```mermaid
 sequenceDiagram